hazmatzo/algorithms/README.md

-This algorithms folder contains my work with algorithms.
-It contains the Euler problems as I work through the solutions of them, as well as random problems I've solved that are independent of a large project.
-Many of the problems will have multiple versions, the later ones are the refactored versions.
+This algorithms folder contains some problems I solved.